constantinevassil/tc-kubernetes-virtualbox-macos/multiple-machines/README.md

     end
 end
 ```
+NOTE:
+Check your IP address for conflicts on your local network:
+node.vm.network :private_network, ip: "192.168.33.10"

 After all VMs are up and running the first step is to add official Kubernetes repo and to install all required packages.